jtfogarty/utilities/k8s/RKE2/roles/add-agent/README.md

 Key variables used in this role:

-- `groups['agents']`: Ansible group containing all agent nodes
+- `groups['agent_nodes']`: Ansible group containing all agent nodes
 - `hostvars[groups['server_nodes'][0]]['token']`: The token used for agents to join the cluster
 - `vip`: The Virtual IP address managed by pfSense for load balancing

 ## Usage

-This role is typically included in the main playbook and runs on all nodes in the 'agents' group.
+This role is typically included in the main playbook and runs on all nodes in the 'agent_nodes' group.
 It configures agent nodes to join the existing cluster through the pfSense load balancer.

 ## Notes